ThomasLuypaert/soundscapeR/README.md

 spectro-temporal diversity of the soundscape.

-Substantial progress has been made towards establishing the relationship the spectro-temporal richness and diversity of the soundscape and real-life biodiversity.
+Substantial progress has been made towards establishing the relationship between the spectro-temporal richness and diversity of the soundscape and real-life biodiversity.
 For instance, Aide et al.
 ([2017](#ref-aide2017species)) measured the **acoustic space use**, or the proportion of acoustic space which is saturated with sound, and found a strong positive correlation with both the regional avian species